jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 My guess is that were missing some vital piece of info on how to use `.sort()` so its off to the [MDN - Array.prototype.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) docs to figure out what were missing.

-The docs state that the method can take in a optional `compareFunction` but if omitted...
+The docs state that the method can take in a optional `compareFunction`.

 <img src="https://i.imgur.com/9Vc0xNc.png" width=700/>